-- The School of Law is ranked 22nd among all law schools in the nation, spring 2015.
+- The School of Law is ranked 28th among all law schools in the nation (10th among public universities), spring 2016.

-- The School of Library and Information Studies is ranked 18th nationally in the latest rankings for library schools, spring 2013
+- The School of Library and Information Studies is ranked 18th nationally (15th among public universities) in the latest rankings for library schools, spring 2013

 University of Alabama students continue to win prestigious national awards.
-Forty-five UA students have been named Goldwater Scholars, including four in 2015.
-The University of Alabama has produced a total of 15 Rhodes Scholars, 14 Truman Scholars, 30 Hollings Scholars and six Boren Scholars.
+Forty-seven UA students have been named Goldwater Scholars, including two in 2017.
+The University of Alabama has produced a total of 15 Rhodes Scholars, 16 Truman Scholars, 32 Hollings Scholars and six Boren Scholars.

 Dr. Samantha Hansen, UA assistant professor of geological sciences, is one of many faculty recognized nationally for research.
 Hansen is one of 102 scientists who received the 2014 Presidential Early Career Award for Scientists and Engineers, the highest honor bestowed by the U.S. government on science and engineering professionals in the early stages of their independent research careers.

-Fourteen University of Alabama graduates have accepted Fulbright awards to study and teach abroad during 2015-2016.
-Three will be based in Spain and two each in Brazil, Malaysia and Turkey.
-Others will be in Czech Republic, Cyprus, France, Peru and South Korea.
+Eleven University of Alabama graduates have accepted Fulbright awards to study and teach abroad during 2015-2016.
+Three will be based in Spain and two each in Brazil and Turkey.
+Others will be in Czech Republic, France, Malaysia and Peru.